Australia's Seven West Media finalises news content deals with Google, Facebook

-Australia's Seven West Media Ltd (SWM.AX) said on Monday it finalised its licensing deal with Alphabet Inc's (GOOGL.O) Google and signed a long-term agreement with social media giant Facebook (FB.O) to provide content to the tech companies.
+(Reuters) - Australia’s Seven West Media Ltd said on Monday it finalised its licensing deal with Alphabet Inc’s Google and signed a long-term agreement with social media giant Facebook to provide content to the tech companies.

 The Australian media firm expects digital revenue from the agreements to start before the end of fiscal 2021, with the majority of it coming in fiscal 2022, it said in a statement.